AGM Success! Celebrating Our Community and Looking Ahead

 By Liz Smith

-An AGM isn’t just about reports and elections—it’s about connection!
 This year, we really encouraged members to come out and take part in thoughtful discussions about the SSO’s future as we navigate ever-tighter resources.
-Your input matters more than ever, and we were heartened by the turnout, enthusiasm, and ideas shared.
-We extend grateful thanks to all who participated.
+Member input matters more than ever, and we were heartened by the turnout, enthusiasm, and ideas shared.
+Here’s a look at what we covered.

 Board Elections & Appointments